santhosh-kumar/AlgorithmsAndDataStructures/python/README.md

 Usage
 ------------
-1. Import the python project in pycharm edu
+1. Import the python folder in pycharm edu
 2. Set the interpreter (python 3.7)
 3. Run the tests